ManojKJ27/Musical-Instrument-Tuning-Assistant/README.md

   - Histogram (/group counts) calculation
   - Extracting the resulting pitch
   - Providing information on corrective action required
-- Real-time pitch detection framework is ready in Python and MATLAB

 # Challenges:
 - [SOLVED] The execution time (on average) is 3~4 seconds for 1s of audio input.
 This would make real time implementation difficult